Diving at the 2022 Commonwealth Games – Men's 1 metre springboard: Schedule

-All times are British Summmer Time (UTC+1).
+All times are British Summer Time (UTC+1).

 Results

 The preliminary field was announced on 20 July 2022; it remains subject to change: With 11 entrants, all divers qualified for the final, with preliminary scores used to set start order in the final.

 Jack Laugher of England won his third successive Commonwealth Games gold medal in 1 metre springboard, equalling the record of Canadian Alexandre Despatie.